The Protestant Reformation

 to prefer someone or something to other things or people, especially when there are several to choose from

-loose clothing of the type favoured in Arab countries
+loose clothing of the type favored in Arab countries

 Florida voters favored Bush over Gore by a very small margin.